 Common hay fever symptoms include sneezing, runny or blocked nose, itchy eyes, mouth and throat.
 Less common hay fever symptoms are headaches and hives.

 To get the latest pollen forecast, view our Pollen forecast which provides a UK forecast of the pollen count and provides any hay fever sufferers with an early warning.

 Although it is very difficult to avoid exposure to pollen there are a number of measures you can take that will help you to minimise exposure and ease the severity of your hay fever symptoms.
-Following these steps may help provide some relief from your symptoms:
+Here are some tips from our sponsor at Beconase which we hope will help your symptoms: